-Happy Guru Nanak Jayanti (Gurpurab) 2020: Wishes Images, Quotes, Status, and Greeting Cards
+Happy Gurpurab 2023 Wishes, Images, Quotes, Status, and Greeting Cards

 Guru Nanak, the founder of Sikhism, was claimed to be born on the Full Moon.
 It is believed that the Sikhs have celebrated his birthday for this reason and since then it’s been in the Sikh Traditions.